wp-plugins/summits-alert/readme.txt

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Install the plugin though the Wordpress plugin interface.
-1. Place `<?php do_action('plugin_name_hook'); ?>` in your templates
+2. Configure the plugin in Settings > Site Alert
+3. Enjoy.

 == Frequently Asked Questions ==

-= Where do I configure the options? =
+= Where do I configure the plugin? =

-You will find a menu option in the 'settings' admin menu.
+You will find a menu option in the 'settings' admin menu entitled Site Alert.

 == Screenshots ==